 I positioned her facing away from me.
 I had one foot on the unicycle pedal and placed my hand beneath her armpits and had her squat and then jump straight up which helped me to lift her over my head and onto my shoulders.
 She wrapped her tan bare legs back behind my back then I stepped into the unicycle, swerved a bit to establish balance and the ride had started.

-I panicked and determined not to allow her ride to end with a face-plant from 6 feet high so I stepped onto the sidewalk– sacrificing yet another seat to a ground collision but leaving me free to catch her.
+I panicked and could not to allow her to face-plant from 6 feet high so I stepped out of the crashing unicycle, sacrificing yet another seat to the street asphalt but leaving me free to scramble around her passing legs to try and catch her.

-I reached out with both arms and caught her with my elbows around her waist – and both hands squarely on her chest – and quickly realized just how badly I had messed up.
+I reached out with both arms and caught her with my elbows around her waist – and both hands squarely on her chest for a sound catch but quickly realized just how badly I had messed up.

-For the rest of my life, I made it a point to avoid her and that part of the neighborhood.
-My parents firmly refused to move our family somewhere east of Colorado, so I was stuck in Petaluma potentially coming face to face with the one person I could never face again.

-I mean – what if she wanted to – you know – talk about it?
+For the rest of my life, I avoiding her part of the neighborhood.
+My parents refused to move our family somewhere east of Colorado, so I was stuck in Petaluma potentially coming face to face with this gal I could never face again.
+What if she wanted to – you know – talk about it?

-Boys are not issued the correct vocabulary for such a discussion until around age 40 and even then we refuse to read the directions. . .
+Boys are not issued the correct vocabulary for such a discussion until around age 40 and even then we refuse to read the directions.